gipic/SudokuADC/README.md

 It contains:
 - startGrid: initial board generated
 - sharedGrid: global board filled with all correct numbers placed by the players
-- solvedGrid: solution board to calcuate the score of the player move
+- solvedGrid: solution board to calculate the score of the player move
 - players: list of players with nicknames, peer addresses and scores.

 \